-The purpose of written assignments in higher education is for you to use what you have read and learned and independently write your own text.
-One of the ways in which you create your own text is by restructuring elements from texts written by others.
+The purpose of written assignments in higher education is to develop your own independent written work based on what you have read and learned.
+One way to create your own text is by restructuring elements from texts written by others and disussing arguments presented in other texts.
 Reading while writing implies reading from the perspective of a research question and actively using what you read to develop your own analyses and argumentation.
-Through the process of reading you collect material that you can use in your own writing.
+Through the reading process, you collect material that you can use in your own writing.

-Remember that the material you use is taken out of its original context.
+Keep in mind that the material you use is taken out of its original context.
 When you refer to or cite another text, you make it your own.
-You are responsible for everything in your text.
-But, you cannot simply appropriate other people’s thoughts and writings as if they were your own.
-You must distinguish clearly between your own ideas, paraphrases (indirect quotations) and direct quotations.
+You are responsible for everything in your own text.
+However, you cannot simply appropriate other people’s thoughts and writings as if they were your own.
+You need to distinguish clearly between your own ideas, paraphrases (indirect quotations) and direct quotations.
 In other words, you need to master basic citation techniques.

 # Read your own text and those of others

-- When writing a thesis, it is important to read it through many times.
-Be critical, and ask your own text the same questions you would ask others: What is the point I want to make here?
+- When writing a thesis, it is important to read it through several times.
+Be critical, and ask your own text the same questions you would ask other texts: What is the point I want to make here?
 Is the research question clear?
 Does the text provide an answer?

-- As with other texts, it is often a good idea occasionally to put the text aside for a while, and return to have a new look at it.
+- As with other texts, it is often a good idea to put the text aside for a while occationally, and then return to it to look it over with fresh eyes.
 Is anything unclear?
-Is it entirely clear to the reader what I am investigating, what I want to demonstrate and/or argue in favour of, which ideas are mine and which are others’, etc?
+Is it entirely clear to the reader what I am investigating, what I want to demonstrate and/or argue, which ideas are my own and which are those of other scholars, etc?

 - Read your text out loud.
 This will help you discover problems your readers might encounter.
 Are the sentences too long?
 Is the text repetitive?
-One can easily get lost in details when looking at a text; hearing the sound of it may give you ideas for improvements.
+One can easily get lost in details when looking at one’s own text; hearing how it sounds may give you ideas for improvements.

-- Have other people read and comment on your text.
-Why not both ask fellow students and someone who is not familiar with your topic and terminology?
+- Let other people read and comment on your text.
+Why not ask both fellow students and someone who is not familiar with your discipline?
 They might discover ambiguities that you are not aware of.
-When you and your fellow students read each other’s texts, you learn and find inspiration, and may also become aware of weaknesses and mistakes in other texts that you want to avoid in your own.
-Thus, swapping texts can be useful for both the reader and the one whose text is read.
+When you and your fellow students read each other’s texts, you learn and find inspiration, and you may also become aware of weaknesses and mistakes in other texts that you want to avoid in your own.
+Thus, swapping texts can be useful for both reader and writer.

 # Keeping track of what you have read

-When reading a text, you may sometimes think: “That was interesting.
+When reading a text, you may sometimes think, “That was interesting.
 I didn’t know about that – I’ll have to remember it.”
-How can you make use of such flashes of insight?
-This section contains some advice about taking notes and other ways of combining reading and writing in your work.
+What are the best ways to make use of such glimpses of insight?
+This section contains advice on note-taking and other ways of combining reading and writing during your studies.

 # Taking notes

-- Make notes of what you are reading in a notebook or in a document on your computer.
+- Make notes of what you read in a notebook or in a document on your computer.
 This will result in better and more informative notes than scribbling in the margins.
 It can also be useful to write up your notes into short summaries of what you have read.

-- Another active reading-technique is to add keywords, notes and underlinings to the actual text.
-A text that is heavily underlined might however give a false appearance of thoroug analysis.
+- Adding keywords, highlighting and underlining the text you are reading is another effective technique for becoming a more active reader.
+A text that is heavily underlined or highlighted might give a false impression of thorough analysis, however.
 Underlining fragments of a text is easy.
-Extracting key pieces of information and putting the information into a logical order requires a lot more work, but the benefits of doing so are far greater.
+Extracting key pieces of information and organising it into a logical order requires more work, but the benefits of doing so are far greater.